vandan-revanur/pychemprojections/README.md

 ## License

-This project is licensed under the BSD License - see the [license.txt](license.txt) file for details
+This project is licensed under the BSD License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments